Skip to main content

 Understanding Conforming Loans vs. Non-Conforming Loans—And Why Homebuyers Should Care

-Shopping around for a mortgage may not be as glamorous as visiting open houses, but buyers shouldn’t take this last part of the equation lightly.
-There are a lot of loans to choose from, but they are generally divided into two different camps: conforming loans pr non-conforming loans.
+There are a lot of mortgage loans to choose from.
+But mortgages are generally divided into two different camps: conforming loans vs. non-conforming loans.

 Understanding the different perks—and drawbacks—that each kind of loan offers may help homebuyers make the best choices for their financial situations.